What is Ability to Pay Analysis?

 Afterward, you can designate a range of targeted returns, or IRRs, and back into an implied purchase price (or multiple) – which is the premise of an ability-to-pay analysis (ATP).

-Once the necessary assumptions are entered, the range of purchase multiples that results in enterprise valuations that yield the targeted range of internal rate of returns (IRRs) and multiple-of-money (MoMs) can be determined.
+Once the necessary assumptions are entered, the range of purchase multiples that result in enterprise valuations that yield the target internal rate of return (IRRs) and multiple-of-money (MoM) figures per set of assumptions can be determined.

 A common term used in private equity is the “hurdle rate”, which refers to the minimum rate of return that financial sponsors must meet before moving forward with an LBO transaction.